Crowdfunding and impairment of financial instruments

-One technical area of the SBR syllabus that candidates often struggle with is the impairment rules of IFRS 9, Financial Instruments.
+One technical area of the SBR syllabus that candidates often struggle with is the impairment rules of IFRS 9.
 IFRS 9 uses an Expected Credit Loss (ECL) model which requires a calculation of the expected value decrease in a financial asset.
-Essentially, a provision is required for expected credit losses on the financial asset over a period of time.
 Expected losses should be discounted to the reporting date using the effective interest rate of the financial asset that was determined at initial recognition.

 The impairment model of IFRS 9 introduces a three-stage approach:

 - Stage 1 deals with financial instruments that have not had a significant increase in credit risk since they were first recognised or that have low credit risk at the financial year end.
 For these assets, 12-month ECL are recognised which means that the entity must calculate the expected losses in the next 12 months taking into account the risk of default.
 Any interest revenue is calculated on the gross carrying amount of the asset without the deduction of the credit loss.

 - Stage 2 deals with financial instruments that have had a significant increase in credit risk since they were first recognised unless the credit risk is still low at the financial year end.
 These instruments are not credit-impaired.
 The expected losses over the life of the financial instrument are recognised (lifetime ECL) taking into account the risk of default.
 Interest revenue is still calculated on the gross carrying amount of the asset.

 - Stage 3 deals with financial assets that are credit-impaired, which is where events have occurred that have a detrimental impact on the estimated future cash flows from the financial asset.
 For these assets, lifetime ECL are also recognised.
 However, interest revenue is calculated on the carrying amount less the ECL allowance.